wallacekelly-da/daml-public-demos/README.md

 * Creates one user: `pqs` (with read-as permissions to `alice` and `bob`).
 * Creates three contracts -- one for each party.
 * Creates a configuration files for the mock-oauth2-server.
+* Creates a configuration file for the PQS.

 The participant node is [configured](./configs/participant1.conf) with auth-services: